Time and Temp in San Jose

 PADI (Professional Association of Diving Instructors) PADI

-YMCA Scuba YMCA Scuba NOTICE: YMCA of the USA discontinued the scuba certification program on December 31, 2008.
-The lifetime scuba certification will remain valid and the YMCA will assist those with fulfillment of a lost certification card.
+YMCA Scuba: YMCA of the USA discontinued the scuba program on December 31, 2008.
+The YMCA scuba certification will remain valid.
+Scuba Educators can replace a lost YMCA certification card: Scuba Educators

 Come join us at our monthly meetings and dives!